-Following a meeting of the directors of Gardens Corporation last week, it was announced that Olivia Park is to have the attention of tree surgeons this spring and steps taken to protect its beauties in scientific fashion.
-Dr. Philip Cole, whose beautiful grounds border the park on one side, has offered to give Olivia Park the services of the Davey Tree Expert Co., Expert Co., Inc., whose men will care for the trees there according to the best modern method.
-The generous offer of Dr. Cole will be much appreciated by everyone who values the unique charm of this little sylvan dell.
+Following a meeting of the directors of Gardens Corpora-Son last week, it was announced that Olivia Park is to have == attention of tree surgeons this spring and steps taken to protect its beauties in scientific fashion.
+Dr. Philip Cole, those beautiful grounds border the park on one side, has been to give Olivia Park the services of the Davey Tree Inc., whose men will care for the trees there acording to the best modern method.
+The generous offer of Dr. Cole will be much appreciated by everyone who values be unique charm of this little sylvan dell.